 A state-owned or leased motor vehicle assigned on a trip or daily basis shall be returned to the proper motor pool as soon as the state business for which the vehicle was used is completed.
 Any state car parked at a driver's domicile shall be kept in a garage or driveway, if available.
 No expense for parking a state-owned or leased motor vehicle at an employee's domicile shall be allowed or paid.
 Expenses for parking a motor vehicle at the employee's official station or at a duty post shall be reimbursed to the employee by the agency in accordance with established procedures governing, reporting, and claiming reimbursement for such travel expenses.
 On official travel, a state vehicle shall be kept in a hotel or motel parking lot if available, however, parking on the streets will be permitted when not in violation of a local ordinance.
 Valet parking is not an allowable travel expense.

-The insurance and accident reporting for state-owned motor vehicles is explained in PPM Chapter 3040, Insurance for Self-Propelled Vehicles, http://www.ksu.edu/policies/ppm/3040.html.
+The insurance and accident reporting for state-owned motor vehicles is explained in PPM Chapter 3040, Insurance for Self-Propelled Vehicles.

-Questions relating to vehicles policies and procedures are to be referred to the Vice President for Administration and Finance at 532-6226.
+Questions relating to vehicles policies and procedures are to be referred to Purchasing and Contract Services at 785-532-6214 or firstname.lastname@example.org.